CDGlissov/adversarial_augmentation/Chris_Work/README.md

 6. IMPLEMENT MORE ADVANCED ATTACK (see litterature)
 7. EVALUATE

+EXTRAS:
+ADD PROPER BLOCK TO END OF NETWORK

 DONE:
 1. CIFAR classification with <10% error
 2. Transfer Learning/pretraining
 3. FGSM attack